-Established in 2005, within a roughly 3,000sqft converted HEB warehouse, the Guadalupe Cultural Arts Center hosts a multitude of mediums, works and events that expand our interpretation of the world around us.
-The Visual Arts Program at the Guadalupe Cultural Arts Center offers exhibitions, artist talks and tours open and free to our neighbors and tourists alike.
-Additionally, Visual Arts also hosts annual programming such as the Dia De Los Muertos altar community exhibition and the Hecho a Mano/Made by Hand fine arts & crafts market, and invite only event wherein local artisans are invited to sell their wares.
+Established in 2005, within a roughly 3,000sqft converted HEB warehouse, the Galería Guadalupe hosts a multitude of art exhibitions, artists and events that expand our interpretation of the world around us.
+The Visual Arts program offers artist talks and tours free to our neighbors and tourists alike.
+Additionally, the Galería hosts annual programming such as the Día De Los Muertos altar community exhibition and the Hecho a Mano/Made by Hand fine arts & crafts market.

-On average, our programming features a new exhibition roughly every 6–8 weeks, with an emphasis on local and regional artists.
-The goal of the visual arts program has been to highlight the artistic excellence of local intercultural dialogue via the visual arts discipline.
-We hope you plan your next visit with our Galería in mind.
+On average, our programming features a new exhibition every 6–8 weeks, with an emphasis on local and regional artists.
+The goal of the Visual Arts program has been to highlight the artistic excellence of local intercultural dialogue via the visual arts discipline.

 For appointments & group tours please schedule at least 48hrs in advance.